lazappi/doilinker/README.md

 ## basic example code
 ```

+## Code of Conduct

+Please note that the doilinker project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.

 ## Citation

 If you use this package please cite the original publication for the linking method